Have you ever wanted to learn how to play chess? Do you already love chess but would like to improve your gameplay?

-Chess is a game played between two players, but each of those players control a whole team with valuable talents and just one goal: capture the other king!
+Chess is a game played between two players, but each of those players controls a whole team with valuable talents and just one goal: capture the other king!

 The king is the most important piece in the game.

-All the other pieces protect him so he doesn’t get sacked!
+All the other pieces protect him, so he doesn’t get sacked!
 Pieces can move just one square at a time, like the king and his pawns.
-They can move a long ways down their rows, like the queen and rooks.
+They can move a long way down their rows, like the queen and rooks.